raphslalom/ds-vm/slalomdsvm/readme.md

 ## Big thanks

-Thank you to [glend@slalom.com](mailto:glend@slalom.com?subject=[Data%20Science%20VM]) and [dakota.carter@slalom.com](mailto:dakota.carter@slalom.com?subject=[Data%20Science%20VM]) for testing the VM on their systems, identifying issues I could not find on my system and helping out during the resolution.
+Thank you to [glend@slalom.com](mailto:glend@slalom.com?subject=[Data%20Science%20VM]) and [dakota.carter@slalom.com](mailto:dakota.carter@slalom.com?subject=[Data%20Science%20VM]) for testing the VM on their systems, identifying issues I could not find on my system and helping out during resolution.

 ## Provisioning a data science VM

-Make sure you have completed all the pre-requisites steps documented at [`../readme.md`](../readme.md).
+Make sure you have completed all the pre-requisites documented at [`../readme.md`](../readme.md).

 ### Download the `slalomds` base box and register it with vagrant

 _Do this step only once when you you create the VM for the first time._

 This step will automatically download the base box.
-The file size is around 10GB, this will take 20 minutes on a fiber connection and a few hours on a cable/DSL connection.
+The file size is around 10GB, this will take approximately 20 minutes on a fiber connection and a few hours on a cable/DSL connection.
 Make sure your laptop is plugged in and configured to not hibernate when it is inactive.

 ```bash
 vagrant box add --name slalomds https://storage.googleapis.com/pyspark_training_data/slalomds.box